MITLibraries/rain/README.md

 ### Ingest workflow creator

-The gist is that it'll treat an HTML form like a tree and allow the nodes of the tree to be added and manipulated based on rules of how HTML forms actualy work.
+The gist is that it'll treat an HTML form like a tree and allow the nodes of the tree to be added and manipulated based on rules of how HTML forms work.

 For instance, `fieldset` can be added to a `form` element, but a `form` cannot be added to a `fieldset`.